Joe2308/milestone-1-test-run/README.md

 At this point the site will guide the couples to complete a booking form or at the very least enquire about a possible booking.

 ## User story 3 - Fans and followers
-This type of user is just as important as any other as one of the things potential clients will check is out social media accounts as it evokes trust and brand awareness.
+This type of user is just as important as any other as one of the things potential clients will check is the band's social media accounts as it evokes trust and brand awareness.
 Potential clients will be looking at how many followers the band have aswell as extra images from past live events.
 It is vital I use the website to push the band's presence on social media platforms such as Facebook and Instagram.

 Many of the audiences from past events tend to follow on social media the next day and comment on pictures the band posts from the events they attended.
 I have decided the website is a great option to reinforce this behaviour.
 I have incorporated an ABOUT US page where visitors can learn more about each member of the band and any upcoming shows.
-To encourage new visitors landing on the website to follow the band on facebook  I have added social media icons in the footer aswel as embedded links to social media throughout the content.
+To encourage new visitors landing on the website to follow the band on facebook  I have added social media icons in the footer aswell as embedded links to social media throughout the content.

 ## Strategy:
 ### What am I making?
-A website that offers insight to fans and potential clients about our events band.
+A website that offers insight to fans and potential clients about an events band.

 ### What are the business goals?
 1. Get more fans on social media.
-1. Get more people to attend our gigs and showcases.
+1. Get more people to attend gigs and showcases.
 1. Ultimately get more bookings and revenue.

 ### Who is the target audience?